pchemguy/ChatGPTExploratoryPrompting/README.md

 - Descriptive writing,
 - ChatGPT instruction templates,
 - Collections of selected prompts/questions and ChatGPT answers focused on specific topics (Q&A),
-- ChatGPT conversations showcasing possible workflows applied to sample problems.
+- ChatGPT conversations showcasing possible workflows applied to model problems.

 All ChatGPT responses are based on the GPT-4o model and are provided "as is", without critical evaluation unless explicitly stated otherwise.
 In the context of Q&A collections, I approach ChatGPT as a powerful tool for topic exploration.
 My objective is not to offer definitive solutions but to highlight overlooked considerations, transforming some of the 'unknown unknowns' in ChatGPT workflows into 'known unknowns'.